TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

   (except placeholder records must be filtered out in the frontend with :code:`t3ver_state !=` , see below).

-- Secondly, all permission related issues are implemented in TCEmain so the worst your users can experience is an error message.
+- Secondly, all permission related issues are implemented in DataHandler so the worst your users can experience is an error message.

 However, you probably want to update your extension so that in the